anterezic1999/exoplanetWebPage/README.md

-# exoplanetWebPage
+# Exoplanet Visualisation
-Visualising the data from the NASA Exoplanet archive
+View the web-page at https://arezic.000webhostapp.com/